 2000; Mott, 1983; Paul et al., 2000; Woodward et al., 2001).
 Beyond intercourse, smarter individuals appear to postpone all sexual/romantic activity (Halpern et al.,

 2000).
 Such blanket delays may be a proactive attempt to avoid ﬁrst intercourse precursors.
-Thus, many researchers have concluded that “[h]igher intelligence operates as a protective factor against early sexual activity during adolescence, and lower intelligence, to a point, is a risk factor.”
-(Halpern et al., 2000)[pg., 213].
+Thus, many researchers have concluded that “[h]igher intelligence operates as a protective factor against early sexual activity during adolescence, and lower intelligence, to a point, is a risk factor” (Halpern et al., 2000 p.
+213).

-However, Halpern et al. (2000) and many of the other studies we have referenced above (e.g., C. Mathews et al., 2009; B. C. Miller et al., 1997; Paul et al., 2000) have used between family designs, typically cross-sectional in nature.
-Such designs cannot distinguish between processes that act to create diﬀerences between families and
+However, Halpern et al. (2000) and many of the other studies we have referenced above (e.g., C. Mathews et al., 2009; B. C. Miller et al., 1997; Paul et al., 2000) have used between family, typically cross-sectional, designs.
+Such designs cannot logically distinguish between processes that act to create diﬀerences between families and

-processes that create diﬀerences among family members (Lahey & D’Onofrio, 2010).
+processes that create diﬀerences among family members (Lahey & D’Onofrio, 2010; Rodgers et al, 2000).

-Thus the previous studies do no provide conclusive evidence that intelligence is the causal inﬂuence behind the AFI-intelligence relationship.
+Thus the previous studies do not provide conclusive evidence that intelligence is the causal inﬂuence behind the AFI-intelligence relationship.
+Logically, other alternatives are that AFI has a causal link to intelligence (which is unlikely, for the obvious theoretical reasons, including that a child’s intelligence precedes AFI in time) or that other confounds cause these two outcomes to correlate, but not causally.
+There are dozens, perhaps hundreds, of such confounds that can logically contend to explain the link between child intelligence and AFI.

 Intelligence as a Confound

-A equally valid family of explanations exist in which intelligence is not the driver of the AFI-intelligence relationship, merely a theoretically attractive confound.
-Instead, various confounds including family level selection eﬀects, or third variables at the individual level could be causing the relationship.
-Indeed many such ﬁndings that link intelligence with various outcomes are the product of misattributing between family confounds to individual level causes.
+An equally valid set of explanations exist in which intelligence is not the causal factor behind the AFI-intelligence relationship, but rather one of dozens of potentially explanatory processes (though obviously a theoretically explanatory process).
+Instead, various confounds including family-level selection eﬀects, or third variables at the individual level could be causing the relationship.
+Indeed many such ﬁndings that link intelligence with various outcomes are quite possibly the product of misattributing between family confounds to individual-yahooyahoo level causes.

-The relationship between birth order and intelligence is a classic example of this misattribution (See Rodgers, Cleveland, van den Oord, & Rowe, 2000, Rodgers, 2014, or Damian & Roberts, 2015).
-Between family studies have consistently found that ﬁrst born children have higher IQs than later born children (Belmont & Marolla, 1973; Zajonc, 1976), and that ﬁrst borns are higher achievers (Clark & Rice, 1982; Galton,

-1875).
-Yet within family studies have just as consistently found zero relationship (Berbaum & Moreland, 1980; Retherford & Sewell, 1991; Rodgers et al., 2000).
-Moreover, when within and between analyses are simultaneously conducted, the methodological source of the IQ-birth order eﬀect are clearly revealed – between family diﬀerences in family size (Black, Devereux, & Salvanes, 2011; Rodgers et al., 2000; Wichman, Rodgers, & Maccallum, 2006, 2007).
-Potential causes of this confound include parental IQ and SES1 (Page & Grandon, 1979; Rodgers et al., 2000).
-See Anastasi (1956) for an insightful overview, written prior to the IQ-birth order debate.2
+The relationship between birth order and intelligence is a classic example of this misattribution (See Rodgers, Cleveland, van den Oord, & Rowe, 2000; Rodgers, 2014; Damian & Roberts, 2015).
+Between-family studies that rely on cross-sectional data have consistently found that ﬁrst born children have higher IQs than later born children (Belmont & Marolla, 1973; Zajonc, 1976.
+Yet within family studies have often found zero relationship (Berbaum & Moreland, 1980; Retherford & Sewell, 1991; Rodgers, 1984; Rodgers et al., 2000).
+Moreover, when designs that can distinguish within- and between-family variancehave been conducted, the methodological source of the IQ-birth order eﬀects have emerged from the between-family variance (Black, Devereux, & Salvanes, 2011; Rodgers et al., 2000; Wichman, Rodgers, & Maccallum, 2006, 2007).
+Potential causes of this confound include maternal age at first birth, parental IQ, parental education, and SES1 (Page & Grandon, 1979; Rodgers, 2001, Rodgers et al, 2008).
+See Anastasi (1956) for an insightful overview, written prior to the IQ-birth order debate.2[In the paragraph above, we should probably give lip service to the couple of recent very large national studies that have found a significant birth order effect using within-familiy data.
+One of the Bjerkedajl et al studies, and Kiernan Barclay’s recent study]

-Between family inﬂuences such as SES and maternal intelligence could drive the
+There is support in the literature suggesting that between-family inﬂuences such as SES and maternal intelligence could drive the

 1 Selection eﬀects based on SES should not to be confused with the conﬂuence/resource dilution model

-(Blake, 1981; Zajonc & Bargh, 1980)
+(Blake, 1981; Zajonc & Bargh, 1980) [ this seems superfluous, I’d delete this footnote]

 2 “Parenthetically, it may be added that studies on the relation of birth order to intellectual and other